 Hager received a Bachelor of Arts degree in International Studies with a core in Economics from the University of North Carolina at Chapel Hill in 1989, and a Masters of Business Administration with a concentration in Finance from Wake Forest University in 1992.

 Hager hails from Denver, North Carolina, and has been a resident of Winston-Salem, North Carolina for over 15 years.
 As part of Hager's undergraduate studies, she participated in language programs in Quebec, Canada, and Bordeaux, France.
 Robin worked at Kokusai Securities in Tokyo, Japan as part of her graduate studies.
 Through studies, work, personal travel, and mission work, Hager has travelled to over 35 countries and territories, and currently serves on the Board of Advisors for UNC Global at Chapel Hill, Forsyth Technical College, and Board of Directors for Stop Hunger Now.

 Hager's personal interest include: being a private pilot, scuba diving, mountain and road cycling.
 Hager is an active member of Maple Springs United Methodist Church.

-Senior Vice President and Head of Global Sales, Quintiles
+Senior Vice President and Global Head of Site and Patient Networks, Quintiles

 Senior Vice-President, U.S. Commercial Operations, Amgen